 Some people with MS struggle to cut their toenails, including several MyMSTeam members.
 As one wrote, “I got a referral to a podiatrist because I told my doctor that I can no longer cut my toenails.
-So frustrating all the stupid things we took for granted!”
+So frustrating, all the stupid things we took for granted!”
 (A podiatrist is a doctor who specializes in feet.)

 Another replied, “I was just struggling with my toenails today.
 Let me know if there’s a special toenail cutter that is available.”

-When toenails aren’t properly trimmed, there’s a greater risk of developing ingrown toenails.
-An ingrown toenail occurs when part of the nail grows into the surrounding skin — rather than remaining properly on the nail bed — leading to pain, swelling, and potential infection.
+When toenails aren’t properly trimmed, there’s a greater risk of ingrown toenails.
+An ingrown toenail develops when part of the nail grows into the surrounding skin — rather than remaining properly on the nail bed — leading to pain, swelling, and potential infection.
 Those with MS are more prone to ingrown toenails due to difficulty trimming their nails accurately, often caused by numbness or tremors.

 Several MyMSTeam members have shared similar experiences.
 “I had one full nail removed and a partially ingrown one on my big toe, too,” one member wrote.